-Distillery - A manufacturing n-establishment for distilling, especially forwhose principal use is for distilling, bottling, and distributing alcoholic liquors.
-No products produced by the distillery shall be sold and/or consumed on the premise.
-See also "Micro-distillery."
+Distillery - A manufacturing establishment whose principal use is for distilling, bottling, and distributing alcoholic liquors.

 Distribution center - A center for a set of products in a warehouse or other specialized building, often with refrigeration or air conditioning, which is stocked with products or goods to be redistributed to retailers, to wholesalers, or directly to consumers.
 A distribution center is a principal part, the order processing element, of the entire order fulfillment process.